Seeds of Life in Space (SOLIS). XIII. Nitrogen fractionation towards the protocluster OMC-2 FIR4: Introduction

 Those predictions are at odds with the large variations in $^{14}$N/$^{15}$N measured in star-forming cores.
-In fact, the bulk $^{14}$N/$^{15}$N ratio in the present-day local interstellar medium has been calculated to be approximately 300 (Romano et al. 2017, Adande \& Ziurys~2012, Colzi et al. 2018a), but large differences from the local interstellar value have been measured towards nearby pre- and proto-stellar objects, which seems to depend even on the molecule used (e.g.~Womack et al. 1992, Bizzocchi et al. 2013, Hily-Blant et al. 2013, 2017, 2020, Daniel et al. 2013, 2016, Guzm\'{a}n et al. 2017, Redaelli et al. 2018, De Simone et al. 2018).
-The spread in values becomes even larger when measured towards high-mass star-forming cores (e.g. Fontani et al. 2015, Zeng et al. 2017, Colzi et al. 2018a, 2018b).
-These are located in different places of the Galaxy and hence, in principle, are associated with elementary $^{14}$N/$^{15}$N ratios that are different from the local one due to the nitrogen isotopic galactocentric trend (Adande \& Ziurys~2012, Colzi et al. 2018b) expected from nucleosynthesis models (Romano et al.~2017, 2019).
-However, the measured isotopic fractions cannot be explained only on the basis of the galactocentric trend (Colzi et al. 2018b, Fontani et al. 2021), indicating that local fractionation processes not yet included in the models may be at work.
+In fact, the bulk $^{14}$N/$^{15}$N ratio in the present-day local interstellar medium has been calculated to be approximately 300 (\citet{Romano2017}, \citet{Adande2012}, \citet{Colzi2018a}), but large differences from the local interstellar value have been measured towards nearby pre- and proto-stellar objects, which seems to depend even on the molecule used (e.g. \citet{Womack1992}, \citet{Bizzocchi2013}, \citet{Hily-Blant2013, Hily-Blant2017, Hily-Blant2020}, \citet{Daniel2013, Daniel2016}, \citet{Guzman2017}, \citet{Redaelli2018a}, \citet{DeSimone2018}).
+The spread in values becomes even larger when measured towards high-mass star-forming cores (e.g. \citet{Fontani2015}, \citet{Zeng2017}, \citet{Colzi2018a, Colzi2018b}).
+These are located in different parts of the Galaxy and hence, in principle, are associated with elementary $^{14}$N/$^{15}$N ratios that are different from the local one due to the nitrogen isotopic galactocentric trend (\citet{Adande2012}, \citet{Colzi2018b}) expected from nucleosynthesis models (\citet{Romano2017, Romano2019}).
+However, the measured isotopic fractions cannot be explained only on the basis of the galactocentric trend (\citet{Colzi2018b}, \citet{Fontani2021}), indicating that local fractionation processes not yet included in the models may be at work.

 Moreover, most of the observations performed so far have been obtained with single-dish telescopes, thus providing average values of the $^{14}$N/$^{15}$N ratio over angular scales that can contain relevant variations in gas temperature and density.
 All this makes it challenging to identify whether the portions of the sources responsible for local enrichments (or depletions) in $^{15}$N correspond to particular ranges of physical conditions (in particular, density, temperature and extinction).